long9930/cprimernotes/cpp_notes/chapter4.md

 * The initializer list may be empty.
 In this case, the compiler generates a value-initialized (§ 3.3.1, p.
 98) temporary and assigns that value to the left-hand operand.

+Assignment Is Right Associative
+Unlike the other binary operators, assignment is right associative: int ival, jval;
+ival = jval = 0; // ok: each assigned 0
+Because assignment is right associative, the right-most assignment, jval = 0, is the right-hand operand of the left-most assignment operator.
+Because assignment returns its left-hand operand, the result of the right-most assignment (i.e., jval) is assigned to ival.
+Each object in a multiple assignment must have the same type as its right-hand neighbor or a type to which that neighbor can be converted (§ 4.11, p.
+159): int ival, *pval; // ival is an int; pval is a pointer to int ival = pval = 0; // error: cannot assign the value of a pointer to an int string s1, s2;
+s1 = s2 = "OK";  // string literal "OK" converted to string
+The first assignment is illegal because ival and pval have different types and there is no conversion from the type of pval (int*) to the type of ival (int).
+It is illegal even though zero is a value that can be assigned to either object.
+On the other hand, the second assignment is fine.
+The string literal is converted to string, and that string is assigned to s2.
+The result of that assignment is s2, which has the same type as s1.

+Assignment Has Low Precedence
+Assignments often occur in conditions.
+Because assignment has relatively low precedence, we usually must parenthesize the assignment for the condition to work properly.
+To see why assignment in a condition is useful, consider the following loop.
+We want to call a function until it returns a desired value—say, 42:
+// a verbose and therefore more error-prone way to write this loop int i = get_value();  // get the first value while (i != 42) {
+    // do something ...
+    i = get_value();  // get remaining values
+}
+Here we start by calling get_value followed by a loop whose condition uses the value returned from that call.
+The last statement in this loop makes another call to get_value, and the loop repeats.
+We can write this code more directly as int i;
+// a better way to write our loop---what the condition does is now clearer while ((i = get_value()) != 42) {
+    // do something ...
+}
+The condition now more clearly expresses our intent: We want to continue until get_value returns 42.
+The condition executes by assigning the result returned by get_value to i and then comparing the result of that assignment with 42.
+Without the parentheses, the operands to != would be the value returned from get_value and 42.
+The true or false result of that test would be assigned to i—clearly not what we intended!

+Beware of Confusing Equality and Assignment Operators The fact that we can use assignment in a condition can have surprising effects: if (i = j)
+The condition in this if assigns the value of j to i and then tests the result of the assignment.
+If j is nonzero, the condition will be true.
+The author of this code almost surely intended to test whether i and j have the same value: if (i == j)
+Bugs of this sort are notoriously difficult to find.
+Some, but not all, compilers are kind enough to warn about code such as this example.

+Compound Assignment Operators
+We often apply an operator to an object and then assign the result to that same object.
+As an example, consider the sum program from § 1.4.2 (p.
+13): int sum = 0;
+// sum values from 1 through 10 inclusive
+for (int val = 1; val <= 10; ++val)
+    sum += val; //  equivalent to sum = sum + val
+This kind of operation is common not just for addition but for the other arithmetic operators and the bitwise operators, which we cover in § 4.8 (p.
+152).
+There are compound assignments for each of these operators:
+ +=   -=   *=   /=   %=         // arithmetic operators
+<<=  >>=   &=   ^=   |=         // bitwise operators; see § 4.8 (p.
+152)
+Each compound operator is essentially equivalent to a = a op b;
+with the exception that, when we use the compound assignment, the left-hand operand is evaluated only once.
+If we use an ordinary assignment, that operand is evaluated twice: once in the expression on the right-hand side and again as the operand on the left hand.
+In many, perhaps most, contexts this difference is immaterial aside from possible performance consequences.

 ## C++ Primer C4.5 C4.6